VSChina/iot-hub-e2e-diagnostic/README.md

 3. If not having VS 2017, you may unzip Sample/Sample.zip, then fill correct deviceConnectionString value got from Azure portal in Sample.exe.config, then run Sample.exe

 ### Start Stream Analytics job
+This step is necessary only if Stream Analytics is included in the IoT solution.
 Among all resources deployed by ARM template, there's one Stream Analytics job resource starting with **stream**.
 Open this resource and navigate to its Overview tab, click start button to start the streaming job.

 ### Check Dashboard